telerik/xaml-docs/knowledge-base/kb-diagram-missing-when-referencing-telerik-nuget-dlls.md

 ## Solution

 This happens because the referenced packages contain [NoXaml]({%slug xaml-vs-noxaml%}) dlls.
-To resolve this, reference the Xaml version of the dlls or the reference the theme dll and merge the required resource.
+To resolve this, reference the Xaml version of the dlls or reference the theme dll and merge the required resources.

 ### Solution #1